AI Parlance

 v0.1 is specification-only.
 Parser, validator, and transpilers are not published yet.
 This documentation defines the language; code generation is planned.

-.aip; transpilers turn the spec into concrete implementations.
+Humans, agents, and LLMs describe systems in .aip; transpilers turn the spec into concrete implementations.

 Why it exists

-When models generate code directly in general-purpose languages, they face:- large amounts of boilerplate (CRUD, routes, validation, migrations)
+When models generate code directly in general-purpose languages, they face:

 - inconsistency across stacks